openshift-labs/tcw/workshop/1-container-basics/2dockerbuild.md

 Above, replace the `$YOUR_IMAGE_NAME` with the name of your image.
 For example, Michael's would look as follows:

 `docker build -t quay.io/mhausenblas/stock-con:tcw0 .`

+Did it work?
+Well, let's check:

+`docker images`{{execute}}

+Do you see your image here?
+If not, just start over by reloading of this page.